Brandon Hepburn

 Brandon Hepburn (born December 6, 1989) is an American former football linebacker.
-He played college football for Florida A&M and was selected in the seventh round of the 2013 NFL draft by the Detroit Lions.
+He played college football for the Florida A&M Rattlers and was selected in the seventh round of the 2013 NFL draft by the Detroit Lions.

 Early life

 Hepburn attended North Rockland High School in Thiells, New York, where he competing in wrestling and played on the football team.
 As a junior, he recorded 57 tackles and two sacks as a linebacker and fullback.
 Hepburn was converted to a defensive tackle ahead of his senior season and recorded 132 tackles, eight sacks and an interception.
 He aided his team to a NYSPHSAA Class AA West title and earned Journal News first-team all-county honors.
 Hepburn was also member of the NAACP Youth Council, the National Honor Society, the Science Honor Society and the Key Club, earning the Journal News Scholar-Athlete award as a senior.

 College career

 Hepburn played college football at Florida A&M, recording 163 tackles, 15 tackles for loss, 7.5 sacks, 11 pass breakups, two forced fumbles, and one fumble recovery in four years.
 Hepburn redshirted in 2008 as a tight end before later being converted to a linebacker.
 The following year, he was relegated to special teams duty and had 13 total tackles.
 In 2010, he played in all 11 games recording 63 tackles, a sack and a forced fumble.
 In his senior year, he put up 86 tackles (9.5 for loss), 5.5 sacks, 7 passes deflected and a forced fumble and was a first-team All-Mid-Eastern Athletic Conference (MEAC) selection.